QUIZ: Can you get all 10 of these National 5 exam questions right?

 Are you as smart as a teenager?
 Put your knowledge to the test with this ultimate quiz featuring a mash up of National 5 maths, chemistry and French questions.

-Parents, carers and teachers across Scotland are exceptionally proud as thousands of pupils received their exam results today (August 10).
+Parents, carers and teachers across Scotland are exceptionally proud as thousands of pupils received their exam results this week (August 10).

 Pupils may not have sat traditional exams this year – or in 2020 – but dozens of assessments were created for each pupil by teachers using past papers.